 The FCAA All-Stars seized their first lead in the second period, when they outscored the Flames 3-1, with Hunt netting his first goal for the Flames to keep them within 5-3.
 Liberty trimmed the deficit to 5-4 and 6-5 on goals by senior defenseman Connor Diem less than five minutes into the third period and senior forward Ryan Finch with two minutes remaining in regulation.

 "The FCAA All-Stars were a very strong team," Handy said.
 "Every guy on that team had played professional hockey in Finland (before going to college).
 We played fairly well, and our whole roster played."
+The Flames pray with the FCAA All-Stars, made up of former professional players now competing for collegiate programs around Finland.

 "We had contributions up and down the lineup," Handy said, noting Feamster and Essenmacher both scored twice in the first period off multiple assists from Ratzlaff after Shields started the scoring for Liberty.
 "Ratzlaff played really well, and he and his line were definitely catalysts for us this game."